The World of Orsus

 Temples: At the center of every temple to Moradin is a massive forge, where the weapons and armor that defend the dwarven people are made.
 The best weaponsmiths in the world probably work in Moradin’s temples.

 Holy works: The iron tablets.
 Said to have been forged by Moradin himself, these tablets contain the original rules passed on from Moradin to the first dwarves to come out of the flame.
+They contain the 8 principles of honesty.

 The Book of Steel – The Bible of Moradin.
 A larger text inspired by the iron tablets, its a compendium of Moradin’s stories and deeds, his dogma, rules, rituals, holy days, and how the church is to be run.